Luizerko/ai_choreo/evaluation_test/README.md

 ### Comments and Results

 Even though I had reduced a lot the hyperparamter space by trying to replicate the provided paper, I still ended up having to train the model multiple times to find out the best hyperparameters.
-Not only that, but also I had to modify the number of LSTM layers in the model (from 3 in the original paper to 2) to make it more slightly more adequate to the amount of data/time I had without completly losing the fundamental temporal structure of the model.
+I also tried modifying the number of LSTM layers in the model (from 3 in the original paper to 1 or 2) to make it more slightly more adequate to the amount of data I had, but ended up with not so good results.

 Furthermore, I had issues with the validation loss that made me replicate the experiments an enormous amount of times.
 I had a decreasing validation loss, as expected, but still orders of magnitude larger than the training loss.
 I think this problem is mostly related to the model being a bit to complex for the amount of data I had ($\frac{2}{3}$ of the data size from the paper with much less augmentation due to GPU limitations).
 I tried reducing the amount of LSTM layers even further to make the model simpler, but found out it was not really capable of capturing the complexity of dance sequences, mostly generating sequences in which the figure stands almost still.